elliotxin/FlutterTscPlugin/example/README.md

-# tsc_example
+# flutter_tsc_example

-Demonstrates how to use the tsc plugin.
+Demonstrates how to use the flutter_tsc plugin.

 ## Getting Started